-Ariel Kalati, Marketing Manager
+Ariel Kalati, Director

 Ariel has been writing from a young age and is currently in the seemingly eternal process of editing one of her novels.
-She has completed National Novel Writing Month eight times and has been a finalist in the Morris J. and Betty Kaplun Essay Contest.
+She has completed National Novel Writing Month eight times and was a finalist in the Morris J. and Betty Kaplun Essay Contest.
 In addition to writing and reading, she is passionate about community building and loves art history.
-She can’t wait to see what the future holds for her as the Marketing Director for Chapter 21 Con.
+She can’t wait to see what the future holds for her as the Director for Chapter 21 Con.

 Katelyn Pettit, Nonprofit Coordinator

 Katelyn recently graduated with honors from Oakland University, where she received her undergraduate degree in English Literature and Creative Writing.
 She has previously interned at Dzanc Publishing, worked as a freelance editor, and studied Medieval Literature at Brasenose College, Oxford University.
 When she’s not wishing she was back at college studying instead of being in the big, bad, real world, she’s either reading, writing, or teaching herself Japanese.
 She loves to travel, which means she works a lot to save up the money to do so, and her current goal is to work in Children’s/YA Literature, bringing fresh, diverse voices from around the world to the genre(s).
 But, for now, she spends most of her time trying to keep from spending her entire paycheck on candy – something that’s not easy to do when you have a sweet tooth the size of Canada!

 The Chapter Twenty-One Conference is brought to you courtesy of countless volunteers.
 Those listed above are only a few of the amazing people who can count themselves as members of the Ch21Con community, and we’re supremely grateful for all of them.